Adam Reichardt: EU should be more direct on Trio’s European Prospective

 AI

-It’s time to look at what the Associated Trio of Georgia and Ukraine will get from Brussels in return for their combined efforts and how the intends to deal with the ever-increasing challenges in the EaP Region.
+It’s time to look at what the Associated Trio of Georgia Moldova and Ukraine will get from Brussels in return for their combined efforts and how the intends to deal with the ever-increasing challenges in the EaP Region.
 GISP spoke with Adam Reichardt to assess the future prospects of Eastern Partnership.

 What can the Associated Trio of Georgia Ukraine and Moldova show for its efforts?
 What did they bring back?

 I guess the real issue is what they were supposed to bring back in the first instance.
 The ultimate goal of the Associated Trio, or membership perspective, is still a long way off.
 I do, however, think that the Trio is a positive development.
 The fact that Ukraine has decided to pursue its integration with Georgia and Moldova is a very positive sign.
 This reminds me how the Visegrad nations organized themselves to gain NATO and EU membership in the 1990s.
 The emergence of Associated Trio, as a group or bloc, is a significant development in the Eastern Partnership.
 The Associated Trio is a group of three countries with different agendas, and different stages of integration and development.
-But I think that it was important for them to show at the summit they were united in their effort to achieve deeper integration and ultimately the European perspective.
+But I think that it was important for them to show at the summit they were united in their effort to achieve deeper integration and ultimately the .

 “Russia’s invisible veto” is a term that is increasingly used when discussing the NATO membership prospects of Georgia and Ukraine.
 Should we also talk about unseen Russian votes when it comes to the EU Membership perspectives of the Trio, or should we use the same term?

 Some EU countries are more sensitive to Russian concerns than others.
 This is one of the reasons why declarations are often watered-down, in the sense that they are not as decisive or do not promise anything like a membership prospective for Eastern Partnership countries.
-I don’t believe the is serious about the EU, as a geopolitical force.
-I think that the Kremlin has a greater interest in NATO as it is a security alliance led by the .
-If we were in a better situation, with no tensions in the region and no possibility of an escalation, there might be more room for maneuvering in the EU.
+I don’ believe the Kremlin is serious about the EU, as a geopolitical force.
+I think that the Kremlin has a greater interest in NATO as it is a security alliance led by the United States.
+If we were in a better situation, with no in the region and no possibility of an escalation, there might be more room for maneuvering in the EU.
 There is very little room left as things stand.
 Comparing NATO and EU memberships, the “invisible veto”, or Russian “invisible veto”, is much more prevalent on the NATO side.

-I wouldn’t take it that far.
+I wouldn’t take it that .
 The Kremlin has a knack for creating mass paranoia, and everyone is slowly adapting to it.
 If there is a renewed escalation of tension, I don’t believe that any new measures aimed at Russia would be very effective as Russia has already adapted.
 If the EU does not go all-in and investigate the off-shore investments schemes that are taking place in certain EU countries like Cyprus, it will be difficult to make a difference.
 Excluding Russia from SWIFT would also be a serious blow, but I’m sure that Russia has calculated the risks and opportunities much better than the bureaucrats of Brussels.

-Unfortunately, the EU has very little leverage unless it is willing to provide military support.
+Unfortunately, the EU has very little leverage unless it is willing to provide military .
 I’m not referring to troops on the ground but rather equipment and support in terms increasing defensive weapons.
 But the EU does not work this way.
 The EU as a whole does not operate this way.
 Some EU countries do.
-The Zelensky government, the government, has gone above and beyond in order to keep this issue on the agenda.
+The Zelensky government, the Ukrainian government, has gone above and beyond in order to keep this issue on the Western agenda.
 The Crimea Platform, for example was a good initiative and an opportunity for Western nations to reaffirm that they do not recognise the annexation and support Ukraine’s endeavors.
 But the question remains, how far will they go to support Ukraine.
 Unfortunately, I do not think there is much room for them to go beyond the steps they are unwilling to take.

 Belarus was also discussed extensively at the Summit.
 The EU’s response to Lukashenko playing the migrant cards: new sanctions against 17 individuals and eleven entities.
 Is this sufficient?